richstokes/k8s-folding-at-home/README.md

 # k8s-fah
-Run folding@home on Kubernetes.
+**Run folding@home on Kubernetes**.

-The folding project recently added support for the Corona virus (2019-nCoV).
+The folding@home project recently added support for the Corona virus (2019-nCoV).

 https://foldingathome.org/2020/02/27/foldinghome-takes-up-the-fight-against-covid-19-2019-ncov/

-This is a quick deployment that lets you run this on Kubernetes, should you have any spare cluster-power you'd like to donate.
+This is deployment lets you run folding@home on Kubernetes, should you have any spare cluster-power you'd like to donate.

-<u>Note</u>: COVID-19 work units are being prioritized, however the folding@home client is liable to select jobs for other diseases too.
+<u>Note</u>: COVID-19 work units are currently being prioritized, however the folding@home client is liable to select jobs for other diseases too.

 If/when they add an option to work only on COVID-19, I will update the deployment here to do so (until the pandemic is over).